 For a Domestic Violence Charge, Your Best Defense Begins with a Criminal Defense Lawyer Who Knows How to Fight to Win Domestic Violence Cases.
-Complete our Strategy Session Form for a No-Obligation Return Analysis of the Approaches That Might Be Available in Your Defense
+Call Me Today for a No-Obligation Conversation Regarding the Approaches That Might Be Available to You

 To be clear, domestic violence does not have to occur between spouses.
 The term “domestic” applies to any of the following relationships, and “violence” could be physical or threats of physical, or verbal assault as well, in situations involving a: